Uniswap/interface/README.md

 Start the mobile app by running `yarn ios` or `yarn android`.
 The JS bundler (metro) should automatically open in a new terminal window.
 If it does not, start it manually with `yarn start`.

+### I18n

+Stubs for new i18n strings used throughout the app can be generated automatically.
+Use the string as you would normally (e.g. `t('id')`) and then run `yarn i18n:extract`.
+If Typescript in VSCode is slow to see the change, you can restart the typescript server.

 ### E2E Tests

 The e2e tests use [detox](https://github.com/wix/Detox).
 To run them, you need to build: